jeffreykegler/libmarpa/ACKNOWLEDGEMENTS.md

 A list of the other contributions to Marpa that Ron, Peter, and Ruslan Z. made over the years would be very long.

+Larry Wall has always made himself available to provide wise and experienced advice which saved us much trouble.
+Larry's openness to new ideas has been a major encouragement, and his insight into the relationship between
+"natural language" and computer language has been a major influence.
+Randal Schwartz, Allison Randal and Patrick Michaud were also generous with their very valuable time.

 Jean-Damien Durand's assistance included several ambitious Marpa applications.
 Deyan Ginev provided advice on LaTeX and